Ko-Ishizaki/Ko-Ishizaki.github.io/README.md

-'Once you have a proper portfolio, delete the project directory.'
+`Once you have a proper portfolio, delete the project directory.`